grassroot72/Maestro2/README.md

 Writing a webserver is quite a good practice to know how the datastructures can work with each other.
 It also involves quite a lot of crypto techniques if authrization should be applied to the web application.
-I use JWT auth theme with cookies in Maetro.
+I use JWT auth theme with cookies in Maestro.
 Other auth themes are not considered for now.

 ## Features